lukisko/RaceOrganizer/README.md

 ### Requirements

 ##### Critical:
-1. As a creator, I want to be able to create a new race.
+1. As a creator, I want to be able to create a new race.❎
 2. As a creator, I want to be able to create all the checkpoints of the race. ❎
 3. As a creator, I want to add moderators to the race, so I can have people working for each checkpoint. ❎
 4. As moderator, I want to assign points to the race participants, so the creator knows how many points a specific participant has.